mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-secrets.md

 * The secret is turned off in your Postman Vault.
 * The secret isn't allowed to be in requests to the domain.
 * You haven't entered your vault key since you last signed in to Postman.

-* The secret is stored in an external vault you created an [integration](/docs/sending-requests/postman-vault/postman-vault-integrations/) with:
+Sensitive data you retrieved from an [external vault integration](/docs/sending-requests/postman-vault/postman-vault-integrations/) can be unresolved for the following reasons:

 * The integration is configured with incorrect details.
+* Your computer isn't able to access your external vault instance.
 * The integration was disconnected.
 * You aren't sending requests from the Postman desktop app.
 * You aren't assigned the required roles for retrieving secrets from your external vault provider.
 * You haven't reauthenticated with your external vault since you last signed in to Postman, or since the authentication session expired.
 Learn how to [reauthenticate with an external vault](/docs/sending-requests/postman-vault/postman-vault-integrations/#reauthenticate-with-an-external-vault).

 > Learn about Postman Vault [features that require the Postman desktop app or the Postman web app](#feature-availability).